Script47/Acme-Widget-Co/README.md

 # Summary

-Opting to use the repository pattern alongside dependency injection this solution outlines how a simple product/basket system would work.
+This solution outlines how a simple product/basket system would work.
 The idea was to make it in such a way that it would be flexible.
 This is exemplified through the approach taken with a rudimentary rules system which is baked into the basket for offers/discounts.

 # Setup